DevangiVaishnav/Olympic-Data-Analysis/README.md

 # Olympic-Data-Analysis

 Analysis of 120 years of olympic data.
 The dataset is taken from kaggle.
+In this there are two csv files in which athlete_events is main file which contain all the data of olympics and the other one noc_regions is for region means full form of every National Olympic Committee.
 User can see overall analysis, countrywise analysis and athletewise analysis by graph plots, heatmap, table, etc.